 XCH4NGE Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
-As this exchange is not yet open to the public, we have been unable to check out how the trading view looks.
-As soon as it is open, however, we will post a picture of the trading view here.
+This is the purchase interface at XCH4NGE, where we have chosen to buy XRP from the user Liquidking at the platform on 20 July 2019:

 XCH4NGE Trading fees